COMCIFS/cif_api/README.md

 a fairly comprehensive demonstration of API features, though their primary purpose is to verify that the library works as intended.

-The package also includes EXPERIMENTAL program cif_linguist, which converts data between various versions of the CIF format.
-It is not built or installed by default on account of its experimental nature, but configure option --with-linguist will cause it to be included for building and installation.
+The package also includes EXPERIMENTAL program `cif_linguist`, which converts data between various versions of the CIF format.
+It is not built or installed by default on account of its experimental nature, but `configure` option `--with-linguist` will cause it to be included for building and installation.

 Refer to file INSTALL for general installation instructions.
 Build details